terms & conditions

 2. Responsibilities for Occupational Health and Safety

 2.1 The overall responsibility for occupational health and safety within the Company sits with the Chief Executive Officer (“the CEO”), Jens Pedersen.
-The day to day responsibility for managing occupational health and safety of our personnel is with the Senior Operations Manager (“SOM”), Sandra Jackson, with support, advice and guidance from the HR Director (“the HR Director”), Ffion Griffith.
+The day-to-day responsibility for managing occupational health and safety of our personnel is with the Global Operations Manager (“GOM”), Sandra Jackson, with support, advice and guidance from the HR Director (“the HR Director”), Ffion Griffith.

 2.2 The management team (“We”) are committed to achieving the highest standards of health and safety throughout the Company.

 2.3 We are also committed to complying with the requirements of the Management of Health and Safety at Work Regulations 1999 and other Regulations that apply to the Company’s work activities.